LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 A variety of shrines around Port Nyanzaru are dedicated to deities of life and medicine, and it's generally easy to find a caster at the listed rate for healing evocation spells.

 ### Port Nyanzaru: Hiring Mages
-If no party spellcaster is assisting with the ritual, the price to hire mages in Port Nyanzaru to cast a ritual on the party's behalf is **double the price** listed in the table, except for healing spells.
+If no party spellcaster is assisting with the ritual, the price to hire mages in Port Nyanzaru to cast a non-healing ritual on the party's behalf is **double the price** listed in the table, except for healing spells.

 ### Port Nyanzaru: Temple of Savras
 The immense size and opulence of the temple of Savras in the merchants' ward reflects the popularity, both in Chult and across Faerûn, of seeking divine help in resolving life's practical problems.
 It also means their answers are accurate, presumably.
 Grandfather Zitembe is the high priest of Savras, and a popular friend and confidante of many citizens of Port Nyanzaru.